top of page

 OLU AMODA

-An exhibition by renowned sculptor Olu Amoda, winner of the 2022 Hudgens Prize, will open Saturday, Aug.
-19, at the Fowler Gallery of the Hudgens Center for Art and Learning.
+An exhibition, titled "Scavenging and Scanning: Sculptural Exploration of the Earth's Belly," by renowned sculptor Olu Amoda, winner of the 2022 Hudgens Prize, opened on August 19th 2023 and ran until October 28th, displayed in the Fowler Gallery of the Hudgens Center for Art and Learning.

 Amoda is a Nigerian-born sculptor, muralist, furniture designer and multimedia artist who is best known for using discarded consumer products such as rusty nails, metal plates, bolts, pipes and rods to create sculptural figures, flora and animals to highlight a variety of socio-political and cultural issues.